 My personal offer received yesterday was for 10,000 bonus points after spending $6,000 by November 15.
-You are welcome to try using my link to enroll, but I don’t know if it will work for others with the Platinum Card or for people with other Amex cards.
+I don’t know if it will work for others with the Platinum Card or for people with other Amex cards.

 I used my card to pay my rent for a couple months just to get the sign-up bonus.
 I’m not sure that I would do that again to get this bonus.
 The cost in processing fees would almost wipe out the value of the extra miles.
 However, I may reconsider if there are other large purchases I could put on my card.
 I value Membership Rewards points at about 1.5 to 1.7 cents each, making this bonus worth up to $170.